Deducteam/lambdapi/docs/ui/emacs.rst

 The window layout can be customized in the LambdaPi customization group (Do ``M-x customize-group lambdapi``).
 The layout can be refreshed with ``C-c C-r``.

+CPU usage and deactivation
+''''''''''''''''''''''''''

+If for any reason the LSP server consumes too much power (e.g. if a non-terminating rewrite system is edited), it can be disabled with ``M-x eglot-shutdown``.

 Other relevant packages
 -----------------------